Interaction corrections to the thermopower of the disordered two-dimensional electron gas

 where $I^h=\rho \log (D\kappa_s^2/T)$, $\rho=1/(4\pi^2 \nu_0 D)$ is the dimensionless resistance, $\nu_0$ is the density of states per spin direction, and the classical Drude result $\sigma=2e^2 \nu_0 D$ implies $\delta \sigma/\sigma=-\rho \log 1/T\tau$.
 It is worth mentioning that in a model system where particles interact via short-range Fermi liquid-type amplitudes, logarithmic corrections arise from the RG energy interval only, and the Wiedemann-Franz law holds \cite{Castellani87,Schwiete14a}.

-{\it Results.---} In this manuscript, we develop a theory of interaction corrections to the thermopower of the $2d$ disordered electron gas with long-range Coulomb interactions \cite{RemarkAmplitudes}.
+{\it Results.---} In this manuscript, we develop a theory of interaction corrections to the thermopower of the $2d$ disordered electron gas with long-range Coulomb interactions \cite{b_RemarkAmplitudes}.
 We show that the thermopower $S$ acquires logarithmic corrections from the RG energy interval as well as from subthermal energies.
 We find the following result

 The logarithmic corrections represented by $\delta \sigma/\sigma$ originate from the RG energy interval, and those entering via $I^h$ from subthermal energies.
 In view of the localizing character of the interaction corrections to the electric conductivity, $\delta \sigma/\sigma<0$, and due to $I^h>0$, the two corrections to the thermopower partially cancel.
 Remarkably, the correction from the subthermal energy interval dominates and thereby determines the overall sign of $\delta S$.
-Thus, real processes carry are larger weight for the corrections to the thermopower than virtual processes.
+Thus, real processes carry a larger weight for the corrections to the thermopower than virtual processes.
 This is in sharp contrast to the electric conductivity, for which the corrections are caused by virtual processes only, while real processes do not contribute at all.
-Overall, the result for the interaction corrections to the thermopower can be written as $\delta S/S=-\frac{3}{4}\rho\log{\bar{E}}/{T}<0$, where $\bar{E}=(D\kappa_s^2)^{4/3}\tau^{1/3}$ serves as an effective energy scale.
+Overall, the result for the interaction corrections to the thermopower can be written as

+where $\bar{E}=(D\kappa_s^2)^{4/3}\tau^{1/3}$ serves as an effective energy scale.
 Corrections to the thermopower from the RG energy interval have been addressed in the seminal work of Ref.~\cite{Fabrizio91}.
-However, our results differ from those obtained in this reference, where in particular the role of the sub-thermal energy interval has not been explored.
+However, our results differ from those obtained in this reference, as well as the earlier Ref.~\cite{Hsu89} (see remark~\cite{c_RemarkHsuFabrizio1}).
+In particular, the role of the sub-thermal energy interval was not recognized in these previous studies.
+Here, we find that corrections from the sub-thermal energy interval change the overall sign of the correction to the thermopower compared to the prediction of Ref.~\cite{Fabrizio91}.